 Charles W. Ostrom Jr.

-Charles W. Ostrom, Jr. is a Professor of Political Science and Chair of the Department.
+Charles W. Ostrom, Jr. is a Professor of Political Science.
 Professor Ostrom joined the MSU faculty in 1974 and taught in the Political Science Department continuously with the exception of sabbaticals at the University of Minnesota (1982-83), University of Nebraska-Lincoln (1992-93), and National Center for State Courts (2000-2001).
 Professor Ostrom received his Ph.D. from Indiana University in 1975.

 Professor Ostrom’s current professional interests are focused on US trial courts.
 His work includes work on criminal sentencing, racial discrimination, trial court culture, judicial workload, and court performance.
 The aforementioned work has been funded by the National Institute of Justice.